pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 ```
 Neha is friends with all boys *and* girls in the class.
-We burn crackers *and* eat sweets in Diwali.
+We burn crackers *and* eat sweets on Diwali.
 We have a dog *but* I also want a cat.
 Mohan is a smart boy *but* he is not good at sports.
 I like reading books *and* eating vegetables.